Port.1.jpg

-Graham’s output ranged across different media and these works played an important role in his artistic endeavours.
-Over a fifteen-year period he designed sets and costumes for such companies as the Australian Ballet and Ballet School, the Australian Contemporary Dance Company and in 1987 he created and designed a full-length ballet for Human Veins Dance Theatre in Canberra during the Bicentennial Celebrations in 1988.
+McKenzie’s artistic practice extended across various media.
+Over a fifteen-year period, he designed sets and costumes for companies such as The Australian Ballet, The Australian Ballet School, and the Australian Contemporary Dance Company.
+In 1987, he created and designed a full-length ballet for Human Veins Dance Theatre in Canberra, performed during the Bicentennial Celebrations in 1988.

-Throughout his artistic career McKenzie successfully held 26 Solo Exhibitions and participated in numerous group and prize exhibitions throughout Australia.
+During his career, McKenzie held 26 solo exhibitions and participated in numerous group shows and art prizes across Australia.

 Graham McKenzie passed away in December 2019.